felipepiovezan/felipepiovezan.github.io/docs/cpp/build_systems2/README.md

 date: 2020-02-22
 ---

+In [Part 1], we went through the definition of what building means.
+In this post, we will build(!) on top of that and understand how CMake approaches this process.

 There are _many_ good CMake tutorials out there, but their aim is usually to teach through practical examples.
 I want to take a more fundamental approach here, focusing on the concepts rather than on their implementation; this will